 2. Halong Bay

-A trip to Halong Bay is on any travelers bucket list whilst visiting Hanoi and the northern parts of Vietnam.
-This UNESCO World Heritage Site is one of the most world-renowned natural wonders in Southeast Asia, and is not to be missed.
+A trip to Halong Bay should be on any travelers bucket list.
+This UNESCO World Heritage Site is one of the most world-renowned natural wonders in Southeast Asia.

-Cascading mountains arrayed across the water for miles with hidden caves just waiting to be explored is a sight for sore eyes.
-There are almost 2000 islands in the area, and while it would be impossible to explore every single one, a day cruise would give you a good start.
+The cascading mountains arrayed across the water for miles with hidden caves just waiting to be explored, is truly spectacular.
+A day cruise would give you a head start to explore the 2000 islands in the area.
+It would certainly be impossible to explore every single one though.

 3. Ninh Bihn

-It boasts of majestic landscapes such as hundreds of limestone cliffs emerging from the ground, scattered across the rice fields.
-The scenery and views are breathtakingly beautiful, and the atmosphere is serene and laid-back making it the perfect day trip.
+Ninh Binh boasts of majestic landscapes such as hundreds of limestone cliffs emerging from the ground, all scattered across the rice fields.
+The scenery and views are breathtakingly beautiful, and the atmosphere is serene and laid-back.

-This is perhaps an overlooked Vietnamese city, but everyone should give it a chance and look past the urban, industrial feel to explore the French, unique styled colonial architecture that’s hidden in the old center of town.
+Haiphong is perhaps and overlooked Vietnamese city, but everyone should still give it a chance.
+Look past the urban, industrial feel to explore the French, unique styled colonial architecture that’s hidden in the old center of town.

 If you are into wide boulevards, sprawling local markets, twisting laneways and hectic wet markets, you will love wandering around Haiphong.
 Everywhere you go you will be surrounded by picture-perfect building facades and street scenes.